Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

 **Reflection Activity:**

 - Prepare instructions for the reflection activity.
 Include a case to exemplify file organisation and a codex for versioning.
-- Prepare a checklist for file-naming using the information below developed by Copenhagen University working group for Digital Competences (Resource 3).
+- Prepare a checklist for file-naming using the information below developed by Copenhagen University working group for Digital Competences (Resource&nbsp;3).

 ### Resources